dobraalkan/silo/docker_example/README.md

 Volumes:

-- `silo-postgres`: This volume is mapped to `/var/lib/postgresql/data` in the container.
+- `langflow-postgres`: This volume is mapped to `/var/lib/postgresql/data` in the container.

-## Switching to a Specific Silo Version
+## Switching to a Specific LangFlow Version

-If you want to use a specific version of Silo, you can modify the `image` field under the `silo` service in the Docker Compose file.
-For example, to use version 1.0-alpha, change `dobraalkan/silo:latest` to `dobraalkan/silo:1.0-alpha`.
+If you want to use a specific version of LangFlow, you can modify the `image` field under the `langflow` service in the Docker Compose file.
+For example, to use version 1.0-alpha, change `langflowai/langflow:latest` to `langflowai/langflow:1.0-alpha`.